 According to data collected for the National Association of REALTORS® 2017 Member Profile, REALTOR salaries differ slightly from other real estate agent salaries, but the average REALTOR’s earnings is a good estimate for a typical real estate agent salary.
 Here are a few statistics to commit to memory:

 - Agents with 16 years of experience or more averaged nearly $78,850 per year.

 - 24% of agents earned more than $100,000 per year.

 - The median gross income of REALTOR households was $111,400 in 2016.

 Income optimism continues.
 According to those agents who responded to our survey, published in our 2018 Real Estate Agent Income Guide, the majority of both real estate agents and brokers indicated they earned more from the real estate business in 2017 than they did in 2016.

-Calculating real estate agent salary based on sales
+Step 3: Calculate real estate commission based on sales

 Since your real estate agent salary will likely be commission based, how much you make each year will depend on how many sales you have.
 When you start to investigate a career in real estate, research your target market.
 How many homes are selling each month in that market?
 How many agents are there?
 Is it a big enough market for you to reach your financial goals?